Ultimate Checklist: Banish Dandruff at Home Naturally

 Understanding Dandruff: Causes and Symptoms

 Let's be real—dandruff isn't just about having a dry scalp.
-It's actually caused by a yeast-like fungus called Malassezia that loves to hang out on your scalp.
-This little troublemaker feeds on the oils your scalp produces, which can trigger irritation and speed up skin cell turnover.
-The result?
-Those annoying white flakes that seem to appear out of nowhere.
+It's commonly linked to an overgrowth of a naturally occurring yeast-like fungus on your scalp.
+This can trigger irritation and speed up skin cell turnover, resulting in those pesky white flakes.
 Common triggers include stress, hormonal changes, certain hair products, and even the weather.
-You'll know you're dealing with dandruff if you spot white or yellowish flakes on your scalp and shoulders, plus that persistent itchy feeling that makes you want to scratch constantly.
+You'll know you're dealing with dandruff if you spot white or yellowish flakes on your scalp and shoulders, plus that persistent itchy feeling.
 Sometimes your scalp might feel tight or look a bit red too.

 Essential Scalp Care Tips for Dandruff Prevention